ITW David Speer Academy

-The design includes a new entrance to the building at an intersection between an existing bow string truss building and the new classroom wing.
-This linkage provides a connection between the academic, athletic, and outdoor spaces of the school; this intersection is the emotional center for the students of the school.
-The dynamic wedge of space between the two buildings provides a student-centered garden space that can be used for free time before and after school or for instructional use during the day.
-Students coming from Grand Avenue traverse through this garden space to enter the school.
+The design creates a new entrance where the existing bow-string truss building meets the new classroom wing, connecting the school’s academic, athletic, and outdoor spaces.
+The wedge between the two structures forms a student garden used for daily circulation, informal gathering, and instructional activities.
+Students arriving from Grand Avenue pass through this garden to enter the school.

 General Contractor: Norcon Inc.